Rosslyn F.C.: Ground

 The club's original ground was in Overnewton.

-In September 1877, the club moved to a new ground, at Brighton Park in Govan.
-However by December the club had a new ground in Partick.
-From 1878 the club was playing at Merkland Park.
+In September 1877, the club moved to a new ground at Brighton Park in Govan, however by December the club moved to a new ground in Partick.

+In 1878–79 the club played at Merkland Park, but in 1879 moved to the University grounds, at least initially on a temporary basis, as Athole took over Merkland.